 Kew’s Library contains nearly 2,000 years of plant knowledge and discovery including information on the naming, classification and uses of plants, plant ecology and conservation, and wild plants of the world.
 Additional key areas of interest include botanic gardens and herbaria worldwide, the history of gardening and garden design, and biographical materials on botanists and gardeners.
 The Library also holds items on the history of Kew Gardens and Wakehurst.

 The Library, together with the Illustrations and Archives collections at Kew, forms one of the most important botanical reference sources in the world.
 The holdings, of both printed and original source material, extend back to the fourteenth century and include most of the important works relating to botany ever published.
 The collection is used to support Kew’s science but is also frequently consulted by visitors from across the globe to support their research in a diverse range of academic disciplines.
+It is also available to the public on weekdays via our Reading Room.

 The Library’s main subject area is plant taxonomy and systematics but the collection also contains a variety of other materials that are suitable for a non-specialist audience.
 These include items on the history of garden design, botanic gardens and biographical information on botanists and gardeners.
 There is also a collection of maps and travel literature relating to expeditions and regions of botanical importance.